ffranco-a/ffranco-a/README.md

 <h3 align="center">a front-end developer eager to create connections.</h3>
 <h3 align="center">Welcome to my Github profile!</h3>

-- ⚛️ As of late november I joined [LILAB](https://www.lilab.pe/)'s team as a Frontend Developer specialized in React, and although it's a Full Time position, we don't use github there so my GH stats will probably be are rather low.
+- ⚛️ As of late november I joined [LILAB](https://www.lilab.pe/)'s team as a Frontend Developer specialized in React, and although it's a Full Time position, we don't use github there so my GH stats will probably be rather low.

 - 🔭 As a side project, I’m working on **_CheckPlease_**, a tool that handles the bills so you and your friends can focus on what's important: have fun.